permutationlock/libavengraph/README.md

 ## Code organization

 The header-only graph library is contained in the `include` directory.
-The majority of the library depends only on a few files from the simple `libaven` header-only library, which is vendored in the `dep` directory.
+The majority of the library depends only on a couple files from the simple `libaven` header-only library, which is vendored in the `deps` directory.

-The few `*/geometry.h` files may be used construct vector geometry for graph visualization and depend on the headers from `libavengl`.
+The `*/geometry.h` files define functions to construct vector geometry for graph visualization and depend on the headers from `libavengl`.
 The `libavengl` library draws 2D vector graphics using the OpenGL ES 2.0 API.
-The provided visualization also uses GLFW for window creation.
+The provided visualization uses GLFW for window creation.
-Both GLFW and `libavengl` are vendored in `dep`.
+The GLFW and `libavengl` libraries and the headers for X11, xkbcommon, and Wayland are vendored in `deps`.

 ## Building the project